meshula/wrinkles/README.md

 * I think the questions are:
     * should the containers contain value types?  or reference types?
     * what should users expect from ownership?

+## Places for demoing animated parameters on warped scopes

+* properties: one time configuration of information (IE, name, temporal bounds, media_reference, discrete_info)
+* parameters: varying data over some domain (a mapping and an embedding domain)

+* lens parameters on a clip (ie an animated rack focus or aperture or something)
+  * animated focus distance or aperture
+* parameter that drives a wipe in a transition
+* animating a 2d image space transform
+* a color correct parameter
+* state of a gyroscope during capture
+* mocap data
+    * floats over time